PetterS/spii/README.md

 * Nelder-Mead for nondifferentiable problems.
 * Automatic differentiation to compute gradient and hessian using FADBAD++ (included).
 * Multi-threaded using OpenMP.

-* Change of variables (experimental).
+####Experimental features
+This repository also contains some experimental features.
+These features are not ready for production and do not have very extensive test coverage.
+They may change or be removed in the future.
+* Wolfe line search.
-* Global optimization with interval arithmetic (experimental).
+* Global optimization with interval arithmetic.
+* Constrained optimization (augmented lagrangian).

+####To Do
+* Sparse block-diagonal factorization.

 Compilation
 -----------